 I used to be pretty obsessed with the number of people I’d slept with—as if being able to count my sex partners on one or two hands was some kind of indication of how good a person I was.

 Like many women, I can meticulously recall how many people I’ve had sex with.
 According to sex researchers, however, that is not generally the case for men.
 In fact, men actually tend to report far more opposite-sex partners in their life than woman—something’s that long perplexed researchers because those numbers should be about the same.
-A new study published in the Journal of Sex Research this week is one of the first to investigate why such a gender disparity exists.
+A July 2018 study published in the Journal of Sex Research is one of the first to investigate why such a gender disparity exists.

 For their analysis, researchers looked at the National Survey of Sexual Attitudes and Lifestyles, which includes the responses of more than 15,000 men and women aged 16 to 74 years in Britain.
 Supporting previous research, they found that men reported twice as many partners as women: an average of 14 partners versus seven, respectively.